Home

 The managers of nearby power stations that are nearing their end of life have been visiting Komati to learn from its wins and teething issues, according to those in charge of the flagship repurposing project.

-Socioeconomic impact assessments have already been completed for plants that are next in line to be shut down, meaning they can get a head start on their transformations, according to Mandy Rambharos, former head of Eskom’s just energy transition strategy and now chief executive officer of Verra, the world's most widely used voluntary carbon market standard.
+Socioeconomic impact assessments have already been completed for plants that are next in line to be shut down, meaning they can get a head start on their transformations, according to Mandy Rambharos, former head of Eskom’s just energy transition strategy and now chief executive officer of Verra, which helps set global standards for climate action and sustainable development.